me-megov/t004/README.md

  - runPar1Aut - one task, parallel processing with NIO, AUT lookup
  - runPar[2,4,8,12]Aut - two/four/eight/twelve parallel task, NIO, AUT

+All Gradle tasks are configured with debug and save statistics report enabled.
+With enabled debug, the real output filenames (report and stats) are postfixed with log processor type, task count, task class and lookup table type.
+It helps to gather results and stats from different run with different profiles.

 ## Configuration file

-A confiuration file can be optionall supplied to define default values.
-The parameter names are the same as above, but without double-dashes.
+A confiuration file can be optionally supplied in command line to define default values.
+The parameter names are the same as specified above, but in configuration file they used without double-dashes.
 The '=' character delimits parameter name and parameter value.
 Any parameter, provided in command line takes over that supplied in configuration file.

+## Performance

+### Common considerations

+After analysing processing performance in many different configurations, some initial and obvious considerations are appears:
+ - BUF IO method is faster than NIO in singlethreaded environment, my own current 'readLine from ByteBuffer' implementation is dumb and slow.
+ - AUT is slower than TRM.
+Yes, Google's code is better! ;)
+ - PAR IO method effectively increase the performance, when the task count is equals the CPU core count, the performance is the best.
+Further increasing task count do not give any effect.
+Of course, the disk subsystem have to do well parallel IO processing.
+I use SSD so in was not an issue.

+### Detailed test results

 # IMPORTANT, BUT UNIMPLEMENTED YET:
- - IPv6.
-The stopping pit is that 128bit values in Long+Long IPvXTuple class
-can't produce valid Guava's Range, and can't participate TreeRangeMap.
-Maybe it will be solved by AUT implementation.
- - there are no implementation of IPv6 generators and
- - there is no parsing v4-into-v6 string representation with both colons and dots.
+ - there is no parsing v4-into-v6 string representation with both colons and dots, like '::FFFF:10.10.10.10'
  - no Docker containerization.
 Due to lack of time.